bolsohc/is-f3-task/tf/README.md

 ## Improvements that could be done

 If the size of the infrastructure grows exponentially would be a good idea to split the containers .tf files into containers_(prod|dev|staging).tf for isolation of the env config files.

+## Observations

+I have modified docker-compose.yml so the new 'staging' network could be created

+I have also modified the terraform apply command inside the run.sh script to use the secrets.tfvars file.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements